fusecodecamp2018/UnrealCatapult/README.txt

 This zip file contains an example working project with a sphere object that the character can pickup and drop.
+Use left mouse button to pickup and drop objects.

 How to get here from the previous .zip
 1. Add a sphere object to the world